 Now, insert an instant-read meat thermometer into the thickest part of the turkey breast to be sure the internal temperature registers 160-165 degrees F.

 If the turkey temps below the internal temperature of 160-165 degrees F., lock the Instant Pot lid back into place and re-pressurize the Instant Pot for an additional 5-10 minutes, followed by a second natural release of 20 minutes.
 Check the internal temperature once more to be sure it’s 160-165 degrees F. **Please note: when you re-pressurize the pot for the second go-round, it will come up to pressure very quickly since the contents are already very hot…FYI.

 5. Browning the Turkey Skin

-What Tools Will I Need to to Cook a Frozen Turkey Breast in the Instant Pot?
+Which Tools Do You Need to to Cook a Frozen Turkey Breast in the Instant Pot?

 Instant Pot (any brand of electric pressure cooker works just fine, FYI)

 If you’re cooking a 7 lb. frozen turkey breast or larger, you’ll need an 8-Quart Instant Pot.
 If your frozen turkey breast is closer to 5 lbs. you can cook it in a 6-Quart Instant Pot.
 I cooked a 10 lb. frozen turkey breast, so I used a 12 quart electric pressure cooker.
 (Instant Pot doesn’t make an electric pressure cooker in the 12-quart size.)